 How does the price of a TRAFFIX pass compare to other school bus programs?

-At the $335 Regular Rate, an Annual TRAFFIX Bus Pass is significantly less than in comparable communities, more than half of what some other programs in our area charge.
+At the $395 Regular Rate, an Annual TRAFFIX Bus Pass is significantly less than in comparable communities, more than half of what some other programs in our area charge.

 Why do we have to pay?

 Without a contribution from parents, Measure J funding will not cover the full cost of servicing eleven schools.
 And without service in these areas, we can’t reduce traffic congestion enough to justify taxpayer support of the program.

 How much does it cost?

 The Annual price for a Regular TRAFFIX Bus Pass for 2019-2020 is $395.
 All High School Bus Passes at California High, Monte Vista High, and San Ramon Valley High are sold at the Regular Rate.